 When Berkeley helps our clients with a strategy refresh, we work closely with them to break down their thinking into first order questions about their target market, products and services; and second order questions about how their businesses operates (also known as their “operating model”).

 No strategy can be developed in isolation from your market environment.
-Covid-19 has changed external dynamics for most industries.
-Looking beyond the lockdown, we anticipate new regulatory changes, new political pressures, changing consumer behaviours, acceleration of tech adoption, changes to the organisation of cities, and labour market impacts.
-All of these will affect local economies in different ways.
+Covid-19 changed external dynamics for most industries and other black swan events will no doubt have impacts on regulation, politics, consumer behavior, technology adoption, labor markets, etc. All of these will affect local economies in different ways.

-For every organisation, it is worth considering how your medium-term strategy will serve you under different macro-economic scenarios.
+For every organization, it is worth considering how your medium-term strategy will serve you under different macro-economic scenarios.
 Your strategy will need to adapt now, and then remain adaptable as the macro-economic situation evolves – being clear on the leading indicators for which scenario you are in.
-Berkeley have modelled three macro-economic cases against which we would recommend testing your strategy.

 Consideration of how your plans will be implemented and embedded is essential as you go through a strategy refresh process.
 This is paramount to ensure you can reap the benefits, it gives you a strategy that is “ready to go.”
 You need to create strategy that not only has clear medium-term direction, but is also owned and is immediately actionable.

-Whilst no one can predict with certainty when the current crisis will end and what the impact will be, you can prepare your business now in order to be in the best position possible for the medium-term.
+Whilst no one can predict with certainty when the next black swan event will rear its head and what the impact will be, you can prepare your business now in order to be in the best position possible for the medium-term.